racer-coder/TrackDataAnalysis/README.md

 video.
 Download the right binary and make the .so/.dll accessible (drop it in the source directory?).

-Alternatively, on Ubuntu 22.04+, you can install the defaulte system package instead:
+Alternatively, on Ubuntu 22.04+, you can install the default system package instead:
 ```
 apt install libmpv1
 ```